Algorithm Selection for Software Verification using Graph Neural Networks: Background

 \subsection{Model Interpretability}

 Model interpretability---the process of discerning why a machine learning model makes a certain decision for a given input---is a sought after property amongst machine learning researchers~\cite{petsiuk2018rise,fukui2019attention,dovsilovic2018explainable}.
 Interpretability can help ensure the model is learning to make predictions based on features a domain expert would recognize as important to a given problem.
-For example, the tool RISE\cite{petsiuk2018rise} produces heat maps of images based on how important a pixel is to the model's prediction.
-If the model is supposed to predict whether or not an image is a tire, the heat map could identify circle shapes are important to pictures.
-It could also show that the model looks at images that typically have tires, e.g. a car or bike.
+For example, the tool RISE~\cite{petsiuk2018rise} produces heat maps of images based on how important a pixel is to the model's prediction.

 Ying et al. present a black-box approach to GNN interpretability, GNNExplainer, based on the idea of masking~\cite{ying2019gnnexplainer}.
-Masking is the approach of removing certain data points to see how it affects the models prediction.
+Masking is the approach of removing certain data points to see how it affects the model's prediction.
 GNNExplainer operates by masking edges in a given graph and giving the altered graph to the model.
 They can then determine the edges that most influence the model's prediction.